adedomin/csc341-project/gym.md

 maintained  DATE        n/a        Last maintained at this date.

-next_mainta DATE        n/a        Next date maintainance is scheduled
-                                   for this part.

 serial      VARCHAR(30) n/a        Machine serial number or other
                                    identifier to find parts for this
                                    machine.